 Having a few comfort items can help make the journey easier for your pet.
 Bringing a favorite toy, blanket, or even a dog bed if you’re traveling by car can all go a long way in helping them keep calm and feel at ease while traveling somewhere new.

 If possible, feed your pet around the same times you usually would while you’re traveling.
 Plus, try to feed them the same food they’re used to getting.
-This can help keep their bellies from getting upset and help them have a sense of routine, which is especially important for anxious pets.
+This can help keep their bellies from getting upset and help them have a sense of routine, which is especially important for pets when traveling, especially anxious ones.

 If you need help budgeting for a vacation with a pet, consider opening a Sofi Checking and Savings account.
-The automatic savings feature can help you collect and organize your trip money, and you can earn 2.50% APY by setting up direct deposit.
-Plus, using your SoFi debit card locally can earn you up to 15% cash back that you can also put toward your travel fund.
+The automatic savings feature can help you collect and organize your trip money, and you can earn a competitive annual percentage yield (APY) by setting up direct deposit.
+Here’s another perk: You can get up to 15% cash back at local establishments when you pay with your SoFi debit card.

 Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third-party trademarks referenced herein are property of their respective owners.